BYO Azure Account¶

 A notification will appear informing you that your application has been created successfully.
 It should now be available in your “App registrations” list.

-Next, select your new application from the list and copy or write down the “Application (client) ID.”
-This “Application (client) ID” is one of the four values you will need for setting up your Frame integration (note that you do NOT need the “Object ID”):
+Next, select your new application from the list and copy or write down the “Application (client) ID” and “Directory (tenant) ID.”
+These IDs are two of the four values you will need for setting up your Frame integration (note that you do NOT need the “Object ID”):

 Once you have written down the Application (client) ID, navigate to the “Branding” page listed in the menu on the left side of your Azure portal.